 NOTE: Important!
 Keenetic Hero 4G (KN-2310) and Keenetic Runner 4G (KN-2210) have a built-in LTE/4G/3G modem for mobile internet connection.
 You don't need to buy an additional USB modem; just insert a SIM card of any operator into the special slot on the router.

 You can use the USB modem as a primary Internet connection or as a backup in addition to an Ethernet connection.
-You can even reserve one modem for another: on router models with two USB ports, connecting them directly to the ports on the device; and on models with one USB port, using a USB hub.
-All you have to do in the router is to specify the order in which the modems should change or secure your wired provider (as a backup connection).
+Likewise, you can even reserve one modem for another: on router models with two USB ports, connecting them directly to the ports on the device, and on models with one USB port, using a USB hub.
+All you have to do in the router is specify the order in which the modems should change or secure your wired provider (as a backup connection).

 NOTE: Important!
 Check the list of supported USB modems and make sure that your modem is represented in it.

 Modern 3G/4G USB modems can work in several modes: RAS, CDC-Ethernet, NDIS.
-If the modem is supported, be sure that the router will launch it in the optimal speed mode (i.e. CDC-Ethernet or NDIS, not RAS).
+If the modem is supported, ensure that the router will launch it in the optimal speed mode (i.e. CDC-Ethernet or NDIS, not RAS).

-TIP: Tip: Place the 3G/4G modem close to the window and do not block with objects that could weaken the cellular network signal.
+TIP: Tip: Place the 3G/4G modem close to a window and do not block it with objects that could weaken the cellular network signal.
 If necessary, use a small USB extension cord up to 1 meter.